Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Analysis

-\textbf{Limitations.} Despite promsing results, we identified three cases where GFD is most susceptible to failure, which is an exciting future direction.
-We categorize them into ASR errors and LLM errors.
+Despite promising results, we identified three cases in which GFD is most susceptible to failure, representing exciting directions for future work.
+We categorize these failure cases into ASR errors and LLM errors.

-ASR proposed errors: When ASR proposes a candidate with high probability that deviates from the phonetic constraint, the LLM may falsely pickup the sequence, inducing an error.
+\textbf{ASR proposed errors}: When ASR proposes a candidate with high probability that deviates from the phonetic constraint, the LLM may falsely pickup the sequence, inducing an error.
 There are two main types - semantically activated tokens and time delayed activated tokens.
 Semantically activated tokens are tokens that are encoded in similar output embedding space due to semantic similarity.
-We found that these errors are much more common in Chinese and identified some pairs from a top-k analysis of a decoding sequence, e.g., \begin{CJK}{UTF8}{bsmi}{'剛' and'才', '做(什麼)' and '幹(什麼)' }.
+We found that these errors are much more common in Mandarin.
 Time delay activated tokens are proposed tokens that are targets at a later step, where selecting them effectively skips some intermediate tokens.
-We observe that these tokens are much more likely to be present at the start of the sequence. \end{CJK}
+We observe that these tokens are much more likely to be present at the start of the sequence.

-LLM probability estimation errors: LLM probability estimates are generally aligned with the logical coherence of a sequence.
+\textbf{LLM probability estimation errors}: LLM probability estimates are generally aligned with the logical coherence of a sequence.
 However, a major discrepancy arises with repeating sequences.
 Due to the in-context learning abilities of LLMs, they tend to significantly overestimate the likelihood of ever-repeating sequences.
 This could lead to mode collapse during the entire decoding process.